NicheWorks

 Is this a prompt library?

 No. It may include prompt-adjacent workflow materials, but the repository is not primarily a prompt pack.
-It is a repository-first workflow system.
+It is a repository-first workflow guide.

 Is this only for Codex?